De Sitter vacua -- when are `subleading corrections' really subleading?: Conclusions

 We compute the various subleading corrections that are expected to contribute to the 4d low energy effective field theory and work out their impact on the leading order metastable de Sitter vacuum.
 This is summarised in Table \ref{tb:summary}.
 Analogous computations for the strongly-warped Large Volume Scenario have been performed recently in \cite{Junghans:2022exo} and we use the same notation as in that paper for ease of comparison.
 It turns out that the parametric dependence of the subleading corrections takes the same form in the strongly-warped and weakly-warped regimes, which was not obvious a priori given that different terms dominate in the K\"ahler potential, and thus the scalar potential, in the two regimes.
 The differences are then all due to the particular regime of parameter space considered.
 In particular $\Cflux$ and $\Ccon$ are expected to be sensitive to the warping regime, being associated with the tip of the conifold.
 Due to their parametric dependence, $\CF$ and $\CKKb$ also end up being sensitive to the warping regime.

 The implications for the leading order weakly-warped de Sitter vacuum --- that is, the moduli vevs $\zeta, \mathcal{V}$ and $\tau_s$, and vacuum energy --- are as follows.
-The corrections $\left\{C^{\text{KK}}_s, C^{\text{con}}\right\}$ are automatically suppressed by the string-loop $g_s\ll 1$ and supergravity $g_s M \gg 1$ expansions.
-The corrections $\left\{C^{\text{KK}}_b, C^{\text{flux}}\right\}$ can also be parametrically suppressed consistently with the weakly-warped regime of parameter space.
+The corrections $\left\{C^{\text{KK}}_s, C^{\text{con}}\right\}$ are automatically suppressed by the string-loop $g_s\ll 1$ and weak-warping $\beta\gg 1$ expansions.
+The corrections $\left\{C^{\text{KK}}_b, C^{\text{flux}}\right\}$ can also be parametrically suppressed consistently with the weakly-warped regime of parameter space; suppressing the $\Cflux$ correction requires a large flux contribution to the D3-tadpole, which is anyway a requirement of the parameter space with large $W_0$.
 However, the $\left\{C^{\text{log}}_s,C^{\xi}_1, C^{\xi}_2\right\}$ corrections are unsuppressed due their $\log\mathcal{V}$ enhancements; this is unsurprising given that the corrections are unsuppressed in the off-shell potential and overall they would be better considered as a leading correction.
 The other dangerous correction is $C^F$; it turns out that although this correction has a $g_s$ and $1/\mathcal{V}^{2/3}$ suppression, it also suffers from a $W_0$ enhancement, and overall it cannot be suppressed consistently within the weakly-warped regime that requires large $W_0 A$.
 The $\chi_s$ corrections are unsuppressed, but they actually help in going to the weakly-warped regime, effectively increasing the superpotential parameter $A$.
-Thus we can conclude that in order for the weakly-warped de Sitter solution to be consistent, the higher dimensional construction must be such that the numerical coefficients $\left\{C^{\text{log}}_s,C^{\xi}_1, C^{\xi}_2, C^F\right\}$ are themselves suppressed or vanishing.
-These are those associated with the backreaction, KK exchange and threshold corrections for D7-branes, and those associated with integrating out KK modes and the consequent derivative expansion in the 4d supersymmetric EFT.
-It would be important to understand whether or not such higher dimensional constructions are possible, both for the weakly-warped and strongly-warped constructions.